near/nearcore/docs/trie.md

 ### TrieRefcountChange

 Because we remove unused nodes using garbage collector, we need to track reference count (`rc`) for each node.
-Also, we may store equal values in different `Trie` nodes, like empty contracts under different accounts.
-So we currently compress them into one value and track its count.
+Another reason is that we can dedup values.
+If the same contract is deployed 1000 times, we only store one contract binary in storage and track its count.

 This structure is used to update `rc` in the database: